exercism/python/concepts/functions/about.md

 >>> add(5, 6)
 11

-# Passing incorrect number of parameters will raise `TypeError`
+# Passing an incorrect number of parameters will raise a `TypeError`
 >>> add(2)
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>